Working group Singh

 Why is pancreatic cancer research so important?

-The 10-year survival rate of pancreatic cancer (PDAC) patients is around 1%.
-Mortality rates in other cancers have considerably declined during the last decade, while PDAC is anticipated to become the second leading cause of cancer-related death by 2030.
-In Germany, around 18,000-to-20,000 people are diagnosed with PDAC annually.
-However, during this time period, almost equal number of patients died due to the severe disease complexity.
-On the one hand, incidence and mortality of PDAC are significantly associated with aging, which is a major in many European countries where the populations are aging rapidly.
-The hallmarks of PDAC include early tumor invasion, followed by local or distant metastasis, in more than 80% cases at the time of diagnosis.
-Unfortunately, PDAC patients who undergo surgical resection (20% of cases), often exhibit local or distant tumor recurrence because of the resilient micro-invasive tumor cells.
-Presently, surgical resection followed by an extensive chemotherapy remains the treatment option in all PDAC patients.
-Unfortunately, however, one third of PDAC patients’ exhibit tumor relapse within 3 years.
-While personalized therapeutic approaches are extremely limited, there is an urgent need for advancing molecular screening-based individualized stratification that may improve overall prognosis in PDAC patients.
+The 10-year survival rate for patients with pancreatic cancer (PDAC) stands at approximately 1%.
+While mortality rates for other cancers have significantly declined in recent years, PDAC is projected to become the second leading cause of cancer-related deaths by 2030.
+In Germany, between 20,000 and 22,000 individuals are diagnosed with PDAC each year, with almost an equal number succumbing to this complex disease during the same timeframe.
+The incidence and mortality rates of PDAC are closely linked to aging, a major concern in many European nations where populations are rapidly aging.
+The hallmarks of PDAC include early tumor invasion, with over 80% of cases displaying local or distant metastasis at the time of diagnosis.
+Unfortunately, among the 20% of patients who undergo surgical resection, many experience local or distant tumor recurrence due to the presence of resilient micro-invasive tumor cells.
+Currently, the primary treatment option for all PDAC patients consists of surgical resection followed by intensive chemotherapy.
+However, one-third of these patients experience tumor relapse within three years.
+Given the limited scope of personalized therapeutic approaches, there is an urgent need for advanced molecular screening-based individualized stratification to enhance overall prognosis in PDAC patients.

-Major biomedical challenges in pancreatic cancer prognosis and treatment
+Key biomedical challenges in the prognosis and treatment of pancreatic cancer

-The complex molecular heterogeneity in tumor and stromal immune compartments resists conventional therapies and contributes to dismal prognosis and thus limits the patient stratification based therapy.
-Identification of transcriptomic-based subtypes has improved the early prognosis and therapeutic interventions in PDAC patients.
-For instance, transcriptomic profiling in PDAC specimens has revealed two distinct subtypes; the ‘classical’ and ‘basal-like’.
-The basal-like subtype is decisively linked to worse prognosis and therapy resistance, whereas the classical subtype is associated with a good prognosis.
-For details, please see our latest review article published in Trends in Cancer 2022 (PMID: 36117109).
+The intricate molecular heterogeneity present in tumor and stromal immune compartments poses challenges for conventional therapies, contributing to a grim prognosis and complicating patient stratification for treatment.
+The identification of transcriptomic subtypes has significantly improved early prognosis and therapeutic interventions for PDAC patients.
+For instance, transcriptomic profiling has revealed two distinct subtypes: 'classical' and 'basal-like.'
+The basal-like subtype is strongly associated with poorer prognosis and resistance to therapy, while the classical subtype correlates with a more favorable outlook.
+For further information, please refer to our latest review article published in Trends in Cancer 2022 (PMID: 36117109).

 How can we understand the disease complexity of pancreatic cancer?